Childbirth Educator Certification

 Certification Overview & Curriculum

-The ICEA Professional Childbirth Educator (PCBE) Certification Program verifies that childbirth educators have the necessary education and skills to enable them to facilitate expectant parents’ mental and physical preparation for pregnancy, labor, birth and parenthood.
+The ICEA Professional Childbirth Educator Certification Program verifies that childbirth educators have the necessary education and skills to enable them to facilitate expectant parents’ mental and physical preparation for pregnancy, labor, birth, and parenthood.
 The program promotes the concept of the childbirth educator as an advocate of the natural process of childbirth and the right of the expectant parent to make informed decisions based on knowledge of alternatives.
 Following is the program curriculum:

-- Part I – ICEA and Family-centered Maternity Care
+Part I – Introduction into ICEA

-- Part II – Informed Decision-making and Evidence-based Teaching
+Part II – Reproduction and Healthy Lifestyles

-- Part IV – Curriculum Development
+Part IV – Comfort Measures

-- Part V – Healthy Lifestyles and Reproduction
+Part V – Postpartum and Newborn Care

-- Part VI – The Labor Process
+Part VI – Teaching Skills

-- TRADITIONAL – This pathway for certification is the right choice for you if:
+TRADITIONAL – This pathway for certification is the right choice for you if:

 - You have little or no experience as a childbirth educator.

-- You are a lay-person who is committed to helping childbearing families.
+- You are a layperson who is committed to helping childbearing families.

-- EXPERIENCED – This pathway for certification is the right choice for you if:
+EXPERIENCED – This pathway for certification is the right choice for you if:

 This certification program is available to any educator who upholds and practices ICEA’s philosophy of family-centered maternity care and freedom to make decisions based on knowledge of alternatives in childbirth.
-The program sets a common standard which improves the quality of teaching by individual childbirth educators, protects the consumer by ensuring minimum qualifications and provides the basis for establishing childbirth education as a recognized profession.
+The program sets a common standard that improves the quality of teaching by individual childbirth educators, protects the consumer by ensuring minimum qualifications, and provides the basis for establishing childbirth education as a recognized profession.
 This program does not exclude an otherwise qualified person for reason of teaching method or educational or professional background.
-No qualified, presently certified instructor will be excluded from entering the ICEA Professional Childbirth Educator Certification Program.
+No qualified, presently certified instructor will be excluded from entering the ICEA Childbirth Educator Certification Program.

-Scheduling YOUR Examination
+Scheduling Your Examination

 Grading of the Examination

-Upon successful completion of the ICEA Professional Childbirth Educator Certification Program, an instructor will be entitled to use ICCE and the term “ICEA Certified Childbirth Educator” to designate certification status and to indicate that the instructor is ICEA Certified.
+Upon successful completion of the ICEA Childbirth Educator Certification Program, an instructor will be entitled to use ICCE and the term “ICEA Certified Childbirth Educator” to designate certification status and to indicate that the instructor is ICEA Certified.